 One of the most popular types of plant to keep in a conservatory is the citrus tree.
 Whether you choose orange, lemon or lime, the aroma of the plant is wonderful, the blossom is pretty and the fruit delicious.
 Young citrus trees don't overwinter well in conservatories as they're vulnerable to the cold, but once they reach the age of about three they should be fine, as long as they get a bit of ventilation.

 Nothing copes with extremes of temperature quite as well as desert plants, from cacti to succulents.
 You can find them in a range of shapes, sizes and surprising colours, and they need very little maintenance.
 The one thing that can be a problem is moist air.
-If it gets damp in your conservatory, the best option is simply not to water them at all during the winter months.
-It's far easier to kill them with too much water than too little.
+If it gets damp in your conservatory, the best option is simply not to water them at all during the winter months

-Conservatories look great with vines and creepers trained up the walls and even across the beams of the roof to really fill the space with greenery.
-Conservatories can get very hot on bright days, but hardy desert strains, and even most jungle strains bear up surprisingly well as long as they're given enough water.
-Flowering climbers like pandorea and blue bell creeper make a particularly appealing addition, contributing scent as well as colour.
+Your conservatory will look great with vines and creepers trained up the walls and across the roof beams to fill the space with greenery.
+Conservatories can get very hot on bright days, but hardy desert and jungle strains bear up surprisingly well as long as they're given enough water.
+Flowering climbers like pandorea and bluebell creeper contribute scent as well as colour.